 Open the file src/views/ShoppingList.js and add a ajax fetch request to a dummy API (se the 3 points in example below).

 // 1.
 Import the Stratox fetch libraryimport { StratoxFetch } from'@stratox/core';/** * This is the dynamic list block */functionRenderShoppingList(props, container, helper, context) {// 2.
-Return a loading screen if fetch request is currently loading...if (context.isLoading()) {return`<div class="p-5">Loading...</div>`; }// This will set default data for the props it parameter "is" missingcontext.setDefault({ products: [] });// Bind function to add a new item to the listconsthandleAddList=this.bind((props) => {consttitle=`Post ${props.products.length+1}`;props.products.push({ title: title }); });// Render the HTML listreturn` <section class="product-list"> <ul class="listing">${props.products.map((product) =>`<li class="post-item">${product.title}</li>`).join("")} </ul> <button class="button" onclick="${handleAddList}">Add New Product</button> </section> `;}/** * This is the main view * It will also render the shopping list block component */exportdefaultfunctionShoppingList(props, container, helper, context) {// 3.
+Return a loading screen if fetch request is currently loading...if (context.isLoading()) {return`<div class="p-5">Loading...</div>`; }// This will set default data for the props if it's parameter "is" missingcontext.setDefault({ products: [] });// Bind function to add a new item to the listconsthandleAddList=this.bind((props) => {consttitle=`Post ${props.products.length+1}`;props.products.push({ title: title }); });// Render the HTML listreturn` <section class="product-list"> <ul class="listing">${props.products.map((product) =>` <li class="post-item">${product.title}</li> `).join("")} </ul> <button class="button" onclick="${handleAddList}">Add New Product</button> </section> `;}/** * This is the main view * It will also render the shopping list block component */exportdefaultfunctionShoppingList(props, container, helper, context) {// 3.
 Render the main HTML with the shopping list // propagated with data using Stratox Fetch libraryreturn` <article class="card-1 border-bottom"> <header class="content-header"> <h1 class="headline-1 mt-0">${props.title}</h1> </header> <section> <h2 class="headline-3 mt-0 pt-6">My list</h2>${this.block(RenderShoppingList,StratoxFetch.get("https://dummyjson.com/products?limit=3"))} </section> </article> `;}

 Now, visit your development URL with the path /#list and you will see the updated list that includes fetched data from the API.